Skip to content

 LD2450 — movement tracker

 The LD2450 is the workhorse.
-It's a phase-coded mmWave radar that reports 2D coordinates for each of three moving targets it sees.
-Everything Presence Pro Grid uses those coordinates to drive zone detection and target-count entities.
+It reports 2D coordinates for up to three moving targets, which Everything Presence Pro Grid uses to drive zone detection and target-count entities.

 • Tracking depth: up to 6 m.